Anay121/TraceMe/README.md

 ## Usage

 1) Add backend/smart_contract/product.sol code to remix and connect with Ganache.
-2) Setup .env in the root folder with -
+2) Setup the .env in the root folder with -
    - JWT_SECRET_KEY (eg: "keyboard cat"; preferably a randomly generated string using os.urandom())
    - GANACHE_ADDRESS (usually: http://127.0.0.1:7545)
    - CONTRACT_ADDRESS (The contract address in Ganache)